 d.) music for dance (ballet, modern, jazz, folk);

 e.) performance art.

 A minimum of 30 minutes of fully-composed music is required (improvised music is not included in this total).
 More than one work may be necessary in order for this minimum time to be achieved.

 The graduation thesis project is subject to the approval of the Composition committee, based upon the submission of the complete musical score (or, in the case of non-notated, electronic music, the complete edited recorded version of the music) at least 30 calendar days prior to the performance date.
 The Composition committee must approve the graduation thesis project in order for the student to fulfill this requirement.

-As far as possible, the School of Music will assist the student in assembling the requisite personnel and facilities for the graduation thesis project performance.
+As far as possible, the Departments of Music will assist the student in assembling the requisite personnel and facilities for the graduation thesis project performance.
 However, it is ultimately the student's responsibility to assemble and present the performance.